-I often see people complaining about airbag failure after removing the front car seats out.
-The solution is very easy, and today I’m going to show you how you can safely remove front car seats (and the rear) and prevent airbag failure showing on the board computer.
+I often see people complaining about airbag failure after removing the front car seats.
+The solution is very easy, and today, I’m going to show you how you can safely remove the front car seats (and the rear) and prevent airbag failure from showing on the board computer.

 Here’s the step-by-step guide on how to remove car seats without causing an airbag failure.
-For this, you’ll going to need some Mechanic Tool Set (check the price on Amazon now).
+For this, you’ll need a Mechanic Tool Set.

 Step 1: Park The Car In The Working Area

 First things first, you should park the car at the place where you’ll work.
 That’s an essential step to save your time and nerves, trust me.

 Just keep in mind that you won’t be able to move or turn on the car once you remove the front car seats.

 Step 2: Slide the Seat Forward and Remove the Rear Bolts

 Begin seat removal by sliding the seat forward.
 This exposes the rear bolts near the ends of the seat rails.
 Some cars have plastic covers over these bolts, so you may need to remove those first.

 Typically, there are two bolts, one on each side of the rail.
 Bolt types vary (Torx, hex head, hexagonal), so have the right tools ready.